Firesphere/silverstripe-newsmodule/README.md

 ## Plans

+* Add [`Aloha Frontend Editor`](https://github.com/alohaeditor/Aloha-Editor.git) for quick updating/changing items.
+* Use Aloha Frontend Editor for quick-adding items from the frontend.
 * Integrate Facebook OAuth to automagically post when a new item is created (FB OAuth is really crappy :( ).
 * Add a "Fetch me a beer" function.
 Should be useful I think.